osirislab/Hack-Night/README.md

 ## Logistics
 If you have any questions, or would like to attend a Hack Night session, you can contact Evan Jensen or Marc Budofsky at HackNight@isis.poly.edu or you can [file a ticket](https://github.com/isislab/Hack-Night/issues) in Github.

-Sign up for the [Cyber Security Club mailing list](https://isis.poly.edu/mailman/listinfo/csc) to recieve weekly e-mails about seminars and training sessions brought to you by the [ISIS Lab](http://www.isis.poly.edu/).
+Sign up for the [Cyber Security Club mailing list](https://isis.poly.edu/mailman/listinfo/csc) to recieve weekly e-mails about seminars and training sessions brought to you by the [OSIRIS Lab](http://osiris.cyber.nyu.edu/).

 Hack Night is run every Wednesday during the regular semester at 6 PM in RH 219, check [our calendar for updates](http://www.isis.poly.edu/calendar).

-ISIS Lab, RH 219
+OSIRIS Lab, RH 219
 Six MetroTech Center
 Brooklyn, NY 11201